 3 garlic cloves, minced

-2 tbsp chopped roasted peanuts (optional)
+2 tablespoon chopped roasted peanuts (optional)

 1. Cook rice according to package instructions.
 Meanwhile, in a small bowl or measuring cup, whisk together cornstarch, sugar, soy sauce, and vinegar.
 Set aside.